Talis-Aspire-Developer-Community/bulk_tools/bulk_importance/README.md

 - `$clientID` - Your API client ID
 - `$secret` - Your API client secret
 - `$TalisGUID` - User GUID for API authentication
-- `$importanceID` - The importance level ID to assign to items
+- `$importanceID` - The importance level ID to assign to items (use the getTenantImportances API route to find out what these will be. <https://rl.talis.com/3/docs#operation/getTenantImportances>)

 ## How to Use